pstaender/mongraph/README.md

     {
       where: {
         document: {
-          // we can query here with the familiar mongodb syntax
+          // we can query with the familiar mongodb query
           title: /^[A-Z]/
         },
         // queries on graph are strings, because they are passed trough the cypher query directly for now